TahirSI/Program-executables/README.md

 _______

 ### Improve motor skills game folder
+This game is a signle player game, that can be played by using the keybord.
 The folder contains three ZIP files; IMS Mac, IMS Windows and IMS Linux.

 #### _Oprating Sytems_